How to Learn and Represent Abstractions: An Investigation using Symbolic Alchemy: Methods

 \subsection{Visualizing the Latent Space}

-In order to simplify the process of qualitatively debugging the agent's behavior, we developed and are releasing\footnote{https://github.com/bkhmsi/symbolic\_alchemy\_visualizer} a tool for Symbolic Alchemy that visualizes the topology of the underlying causal graph for a given episode.
+In order to simplify the process of qualitatively debugging the agent's behavior, we developed and are releasing\footnote{\url{https://github.com/bkhmsi/symbolic\_alchemy\_visualizer}} a tool for Symbolic Alchemy that visualizes the topology of the underlying causal graph for a given episode.
 Overlaid on it are the positions of the stones in the latent space along with arrows indicating the direction of effect of the available potions.
 The Ideal Observer's belief about a particular potion color or edge is also indicated using the opacity of the corresponding object.
 That way we can evaluate the agent's actions with respect to the belief state of an agent that has perfect understanding of the structure of the task.